jalenng/2021-spring-cs160-team-paladins/docs/index.md

 ## 5.1 Why make an account?

 To be able to use all of iCare’s extensive features, you must register and create an account.
-This will allow you to keep track of your own data and app usage (if desired) and generate insights based on those statistics.
+This will allow you to keep track of your data and app usage (if desired) and generate insights based on those statistics.

 Additionally, creating an account will allow you to customize your experience that will be stored in iCare servers to use for any device with the iCare application installed that you log into.

 ## 5.2 How to sign-up